Muhammad-Kazim/muhammad-kazim.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD student at the University of Siegen.
-My advisor is Prof. Ivo Ihrke.
+My advisor is [Prof. Ivo Ihrke](https://scholar.google.com/citations?user=XW6MbmAAAAAJ&hl=en&oi=ao).
+I am interested in wave optics, imaging, and optimization for wavefront sensing and tomography.

 Background
 ==========